CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 #### The Two Halves

 (Almost) every lab has two portions: the Unix tutorial, and the coding segment.
 Denote the Unix tutorial with an H2 header and a descriptive title.
-The coding segment should _always_ by denoted by an H2 header as well, but with the text "Coding Assignment".
+The coding segment should _always_ be denoted by an H2 header as well, but with the text "Coding Assignment".

 Both halves of the assignment can have a multitude of H3 subsections.
 The coding segment should have the following H3 subsections in most circumstances, however:
 - Background